-- The assessment process is independent, consistent, fair and transparent.
+- The assessment process is independent, consistent, objective and transparent.

 - It is aligned to the needs of the member posts and the products within an international mail network.

-- Management and staff of an OE facility are fully engaged and involved in the Certification process, which enhances their learning, development and passion for excellence.
+- Management and staff of an OE facility are fully engaged and involved in the Certification process

 - The process creates an environment where best practice can be identified or shared across the member community.

-- The process can complement any internal quality processes.
+- The process complements the internal quality processes of the post.

 To be eligible for certification, the OE must achieve a minimum score on a number of key performance indicators.
 The OE should be consistently scanning inbound priority products receptacles.
 Performance requirements are:

-- RESCON EDI messages at a minimum level of 95% one year before assessement;
+• RESCON EDI messages at a minimum level of 95% one year before assessment.

 For more information about this service, please contact firstname.lastname@example.org.